 Ngorongoro Sopa Lodge: Our full report

-The central areas of Ngorongoro Sopa Lodge are all within one large glass fronted building, which is shaped as two rondavels adjoined by a central area.
-These house the cavernous reception area, with a wide hallway and high roof.
-Here you will find an internet room with three computers, where you can surf the web for around $6 per 15 minutes.
-There is also a vast shop which sells a wide variety of curios, from materials to wooden carvings great and small.
+The central areas of Ngorongoro Sopa Lodge are all within one large glass-fronted building, which is shaped as two rondavels adjoined by a central well-lit atrium.
+These house the cavernous reception area – composed of a broad semi-circular polished dark-wood desk attended by uniformed concierge staff – an internet room and a vast curio shop, which sells a wide variety of souvenirs, from fabrics and guidebooks to wooden carvings large and small.

-Down a short staircase is a small lounge, and the entrance to the dining room on one side, and the lounge/bar opposite.
-It is as though the two separate areas are built in two wings, both of which are round and glass-fronted.
+A short staircase leads to a small sunken lounge, with the entrance to the dining room on one side, and the lounge/bar on the other.

-The dining room is dotted with tables and chairs and is able to seat around 220 people.
-The chairs are comfortable cushioned dining chairs that match the blue of the carpet.
-In the centre of the rooms is an open fire place to make the room cosy on cooler evenings.
-Over half of the room is glass-fronted, ensuring that most is made out of the spectacular location.
+The dining room is dotted with tables and chairs and able to seat around 200 people.
+The dining chairs are comfortably cushioned and match the blue of the carpet.
+In the centre of the room is an open fireplace which is now decorative only.
+Over half of the room is glass-fronted, to make the most of the spectacular views.

-The lounge and bar at Ngorongoro Sopa Lodge is exactly the same shape as the dining room, and shares its views through the glass front.
-The lounge has a central fireplace, polished wooden floors, a long wooden bar and red-and-cream sofas clustered around coffee tables; it's spacious and cosy, yet like the rest of the lodge feels dated.
+The lounge and bar at Ngorongoro Sopa Lodge is exactly the same shape as the dining room, and shares its views through the glass windows.
+The lounge has a central fireplace, polished wooden floors, a long wooden bar and brown and cream leather sofas clustered around coffee tables.
+It's spacious and cosy yet, like the rest of the lodge, the décor is certainly dated.

-Most people spend two nights here and the main activities are half-day or full-day visits into the Ngorongoro Crater.
-The Ngorongoro Sopa Lodge is close to the very quiet eastern road into the Crater.
-This road can be used for decents and ascents, but it sees very little traffic compared to the road on the western side of the Crater.
-It also means that you start your game-driving on the opposite side of the floor of the Crater to most people, and as a result you have a few hours there with relatively few other vehicles around.
-As mid-morning approaches, the Ngorongoro Crater inevitably gets a lot busier, but your first few hours will usually be peaceful and quiet.
+Most guests spend two nights at Ngorongoro Sopa Lodge, whose main activities are half-or full-day visits into Ngorongoro Crater.
+The lodge is close to the very quiet eastern road into the Crater and sees less traffic than the more popular road on the western side.
+It also means that you start your game drive on the opposite side of the basin and, as a result, you can enjoy a few hours with relatively few other vehicles.

-Whilst staying Ngorongoro Sopa Lodge, travellers might also want to spend a day visiting Empaki Crater, which is only a 90-minute drive from this side of the Ngorongoro Crater.
-With a diameter of only 6km, Empaki Crater is smaller than the 'Ngoro' crater, but it is equally beautiful.
-Head here for a full day of walking down onto the crater floor, to look out for birds and monkeys in the forests on the way down, and on a clear day to look out across Lake Natron and Mount Kilimanjaro.
+Visitors might also want to spend a day visiting Empakaai Crater, which is only a 90-minute drive from the lodge.
+With a diameter of only 6km, Empakaai is smaller than Ngorongoro, but equally beautiful.
+Spend a full day here and you can walk down onto the crater floor to look out for birds and monkeys in the forest, and on a clear day you can see Lake Natron and Mount Kilimanjaro in the distance.

-Ideal length of stay: Stay here for at least two nights so that you can spend a full day on safari in the Ngorongoro Crater.
-If you are able to spend three nights here, then you can also spend a full day walking in the nearby and beautiful Empaki Crater.
+- Stay here for at least two nights so that you can spend a full day on safari in Ngorongoro Crater.
+If you are able to spend three nights, you could also spend a full day walking in the beautiful Empakaai Crater.

-Directions: Ngorongoro Sopa Lodge is located on the quiet eastern rim of the Ngorongoro Crater, near the lesser used eastern decent and ascent road.
-It takes about 1 hour to drive to the lodge from the Ngorongoro Conservation Area gate and around 90 minutes from Manyara Airstrip.
+- Ngorongoro Sopa Lodge is located on the quiet eastern rim of Ngorongoro Crater, near the lesser-used eastern decent and ascent road.
+It takes about an hour to drive to the lodge from the Ngorongoro Conservation Area gate and around 90 minutes from Manyara Airstrip.